GeoTecINIT/nativescript-task-dispatcher/README.md

   <!--> Other strings <-->

   <!-->
-    The notification channel used in Android 8.0 and upper to deliver foreground service sticky notifications.
+    The notification channel used in Android 8.0 or higher to deliver foreground service sticky notifications.
     (more info here: https://developer.android.com/training/notify-user/channels)
   <-->
   <string name="task_dispatcher_channel_name">"Background location"</string>